wolfy-j/lodm/README.md

 * Magic getters, setters and methods

 ## Installation
-Package installation can be performed using simple composer command `composer require wolfy-j/lodm`.
-Module provides two configuration files using to describe class location directories (by default whole application), set of connected MongoDB databases (ODM does not use any of Laravel database functionality) and options used to simplify document creation.
+Package installation can be performed using the simple composer command `composer require wolfy-j/lodm`.
+The module provides two configuration files which describe the class location directories (by default whole application), the set of connected MongoDB databases (ODM does not use any of Laravel's database functionality) and options that can simplify document creation.

-To publish component configurations, simply execute `php artisan vendor:publish`.
-Now you are able to specify database connection in `config/spiral/odm.php` file:
+To publish the component configurations, simply execute `php artisan vendor:publish`.
+Now you can specify the database connection in the `config/spiral/odm.php` file:

 ```php
 return [